vanmai40/airflow_docker_pipeline/README.md

 # <p align=center>GBQ PIPELINE WITH AIRFLOW DOCKER</p>

 ## INTRO
-In this project, Airflow will be use to build a pipeline that leverage public dataset of Bigquery, update aggregated table on a daily basis that feed into a dashboard on Data Studio
+In this project, Airflow will be use to build a pipeline that leverage public datasets on Bigquery, update aggregated table on a daily basis that feed into a dashboard on Data Studio
 <p align="center">
   <img src="pics/tools.png" width="700">
 </p>